Ahn Cheol-soo: AhnLab, Inc

 After finishing military service as a medical officer in the South Korean navy, and leaving behind his career in the medical profession, Cheol-soo went on to establish his venture company AhnLab, Inc in March 1995 after being advised by a software company official to do so.
 Ahn had previously attempted to distribute V3 via Samsung's brand though Samsung rejected Ahn's offer.

 Ahn, not knowing how to run a business at first, struggled for the first several years.
 Whilst managing the company, Ahn was also attempting to get a master's degree in engineering at the University of Pennsylvania, where he graduated in 1997.
 Ahn eventually received a $10 million offer from US software giant, McAfee and Ahn met with John McAfee personally.
 McAfee was struggling to expand into South Korea due to AhnLab, Inc and wanted to purchase the company in an attempt to monopolize the anti-virus software market in South Korea.
 Ahn rejected the offer because, despite AhnLab struggling, selling the company would lead to widespread redundancies and might allow a foreign firm to dominate the Korean market.

 In 1999, the company began to run a surplus after the CIH virus became widespread in Korea and people needed to buy V3 to protect against it.
 By the end of 1999, AhnLab, Inc became the second biggest computer security company in South Korea.
 That same year, he won the Scientist of the Year Award presented by the Korea Science Journalists Association.
+In the following year, he became a recipient of the NAEK Award by the National Academy of Engineering of Korea.

 The same company later became the largest computer security company in South Korea, and was included in annual lists of Korea's most admired companies by Korea Management Association Consulting between 2004 and 2008.
 He resigned as CEO in 2005 and served as chairman of the board until 2012.